-Regwalls can have two different goals from the publisher’s point of view:
+Registration walls can have two alternative goals from the publisher’s point of view:

-- Alternatively, the register wall can be the end goal in itself and visitors will be able to continue to use the site for free once signed up.
-This is commonly used for TV replay websites where visitors have to register to view content but are never asked for payment.
-In this approach, the regwall is likely playing a role in a first-party data strategy as it allows publishers to get value (in the form of a more personalized experience, whilst simultaneously allowing publishers to collect data, target advertising, better sell other products/services and more
+- Alternatively, a registration wall can be the end goal in itself and visitors will be able to continue to use the site for free once signed up.
+This is commonly used for TV replay websites where users have to register to view content but are never asked for payment.
+In this approach, the registration wall provides value to the user in the form of a more personalized experience, whilst simultaneously allowing publishers to collect data, target advertising, better sell other products/services and more

-Note that registration walls are not just for publishers but for any content-producer, including broadcasters, e-learning platforms, brands and social media sites.
+Note that registration walls are not just for publishers but for any content-producer, including video & audio streaming websites, e-learning platforms, brands and social media sites.

 Duolingo, a language learning website and app, requires visitors to register before accessing content.
-A user has the choice between accessing lessons for free or paying for Duolingo’s premium version which has various benefits (including ad-free and premium content).
+A user has the choice between accessing lessons for free or paying for Duolingo’s premium version which has various benefits (including an ad-free experience and access to premium content).

 2. What does a Registration Wall look like?